desmos-labs/desmos/docs/architecture/adr-010-mutual-dtags-exchange.md

 ## Changelog

-- October 8th, 2021: First draft
+- October 8th, 2021: First draft;
+- October 11th, 2021: Moved from draft to proposed.

 ## Status

-DRAFT
+PROPOSED

 ## Abstract

-We SHOULD edit the behavior of `MsgAcceptDTagTransferRequest` making the `newDTag` field an optional flag that if specified, allows users to choose a new DTag otherwise it will simply swap the two users DTags.
+We SHOULD edit the behavior of `MsgAcceptDTagTransferRequest` making the `newDTag` field an optional flag.
+When specified, it will allow the DTag sender to choose a new DTag before trading his one.

 ## Context

-Currently, two users can't swap their DTag when transferring them.
+Currently, the DTag transfer process doesn't allow two users to swap their DTag when transferring them.
-For example, if Alice and Bob want to exchange their own DTag with each other they need to follow these steps:
+For example, if Alice and Bob want to exchange their own DTag with each other, they need to follow these steps:
 * Alice transfers the DTag `@alice` to Bob;
 * Alice select a random temporary DTag (e.g. `@charles`);
 * Alice edits her profile to select the `@bob` DTag.

-This flow could even be interrupted if, in the meantime, a third user create a profile with the now free `@bob` DTag before Alice does it.
+This flow works.
+However, it may be interrupted if in the meantime a third user creates a profile with the now free `@bob` DTag before Alice does.
+If this happens, Alice will be forced to choose a new DTag or send a new transfer request to the third user.

 ## Decision

-To make possible the DTag mutual exchange, we need to make some changes on the logic that handles `MsgAcceptDTagTransferRequest`.
+To make possible the mutual DTag transfer, we need to make some changes on the logic that handles `MsgAcceptDTagTransferRequest`.
-Firstly, we need to edit the `desmos tx profiles accept-dtag-transfer-request` so that the now required `newDTag` field becomes an optional flag:
+First, we need to edit the `desmos tx profiles accept-dtag-transfer-request` so that the now required `newDTag` field becomes an optional flag:
 ```go
 func GetCmdAcceptDTagTransfer() *cobra.Command {